uccser/cs-unplugged/docs/source/index.rst

 :doc:`Getting Started Documentation <getting_started/index>`
 ==============================================================================

-This documentation will help you understand how the project is setup, and basic steps on how to use it.
+This documentation will help you understand how the project is setup, basic steps on how to use it, and our expectations of your contributions.

 ------------------------------------------------------------------------------